 This approach is aligned with the objective of supporting growth in the Pilbara, however there are considerable challenges to overcome in proceeding with the narrower 'network coordination' role.
-The challenges to agreeing and implementing a 'Central planner and third-party investment' function are considerable and would logically be explored with stakeholders after taking the proposed 'first step'.
+The challenges to agreeing and implementing a 'central planner and third party investment' function are considerable and the Public Utilities Office is not convinced that the need is there at this point of the NWIS's development.